itkinside/ufs/docs/INSTALL.rst

 #.
 Either:

-   - Setup your web server.
-See the dir ``itkufs/wsgi/`` for an WSGI application setup which optionally supports using dependencies from a virtualenv.
+   - Setup your web server to run the WSGI app at ``itkufs.wsgi:application``.

    - Use Django's builtin development web server, which also use the above WSGI application.